 "Madam Shilvia?"
 One of the Guards exclaimed.

-Calm and quick to respond, Ashena manage to convince the guards.
+Calm and quick to respond, Ashena managed to convince the guards.

-"Stay safe madam Shilvia."
-The guards spoke in low voice.
+"Stay safe, Madam Shilvia."
+The guards spoke in a low voice.

-Ashena turns at Natalak and spoke.
+Ashena turned to Natalak and spoke.
 "Still want to stay here?"

 After mere five minutes of walking…